About Scott Mactavish:

 Scott moved to New York City and jumped right into the theater scene, winning acting roles on stage and screen, including Henry David Thoreau and Billy Sunday, the famous evangelical preacher.
 He then enrolled in film school at New York University, where he concentrated in direction and writing.
 His thesis film, Flowers for Judith, was optioned for broadcast by HBO.
 Following graduation, he worked days on dozens of big budget Hollywood films and at night honed his writing skills, churning out screenplays and several book treatments which later found homes at major publishing houses.

-He founded Mactavish Pictures in 2002 and has written, produced and directed eleven documentaries since the company’s inception and consulted on a dozen others.
+He founded Mactavish Pictures in 2002 and has written, produced and directed thirteen documentaries since the company’s inception and consulted on a dozen others.
 He served as Executive Producer of Chagas: A Hidden Affliction, which aired on PBS and in theaters around the world.
 His film Summer Running, featuring an introduction by Oscar-winning actress Sissy Spacek, recently screened as a fundraiser for breast cancer research at the historic Paramount Theater.
 He also produced and directed Ride for Lance, a documentary based on a coast-to-coast motorcycle rally held in honor of a fallen Navy SEAL.
 His feature-length documentary MURPH: The Protector was a contender for the Academy Award (Oscar) in several categories and premiered at #1 on the iTunes documentary charts in the United States and Canada and stayed in the top ten for over a year.

 He’s the author of the New Dad’s Survival Guide (Little, Brown and Co.,) a perennial favorite in the parenting and humor categories, and co-author of Battle Ready: Memoir of a SEAL Warrior Medic (St. Martin’s Press,) which is now in development as a series by Joe Carnahan, director of The Grey and creator of The Blacklist.
 He’s a contributing writer for Indiewire, Film Threat and Windcheck Sailing Magazine.

-Scott divides his time between New York City and coastal Virginia and coaches JV and varsity soccer in his free time.
+Scott divides his time between New York City and Nashville and coaches JV and varsity soccer in his free time.
 At age 47, he returned to the University of Alabama to complete a degree in Literary History.
 He holds a black belt in American Kempo.